-- a.
+- d.
+Counseling department will continue to build on partnership between the Behavioral Health Education Consortium of Nebraska (BHECN). - 2.
+Recruit and retain a diverse learning community of engaged citizens - a.
 The department will engage with at least 2 new mental health provider agencies/school/SA offices and create/renew internship sites for students - b.
-With proper approval, department will actively recruit new, diverse tenure track faculty applicants.

-3. Communicate and celebrate the mission and vision of the college
+With proper approval, department will actively recruit new, diverse tenure track faculty applicants. - 3.
+Communicate and celebrate the mission and vision of the college - a.
+Counseling department faculty and staff will advocate for the metropolitan mission of UNO through the training of responsible citizens, reflective scholars and dedicated/reflective practitioners.

-ITEM 8 COMMUNITY ENGAGEMENT/SERVICE LEARNING ACTIVITIES
+COMMUNITY ENGAGEMENT/SERVICE LEARNING ACTIVITIES

 NOTE: The Office of Academic Affairs uses this information to document campus and COE engagement activities for the President's Higher Education Community Service Honor Roll.
-Please include activities that occur between January 1, 2016 and December 31, 2016.
+Please include activities that occur between January 1, 2015 and December 31, 2016.

-- 1. The UNO Counseling Department sponsors and annual Supervision Seminar as part of their CACREP accreditation.
+- The UNO Counseling Department sponsors and annual Supervision Seminar as part of their CACREP accreditation.
 These seminars range from 2-4 hours and provide education and training in areas surrounding the provision of clinical and administrative supervision to counselor trainees and licensed mental health practitioners.
 Seminars are slated independently for clinical mental health and school counselors, respectively. - 2.
 CSI chapter Upsilon Nu Omicron will continue to identify community partnerships consistent with the academic and service mission of Chi Sigma Iota.
 Potential outcomes of their efforts could be, but are not limited to, volunteer opportunities for students, the development of an on-going partnership between UNO and community mental health providers and schools, and opportunities for students to gain research, advocacy, and leadership experience. - a.
-The theme of these partnerships or service learning activities to center primarily on advocacy and professional leadership. - 3.
-Counseling faculty provided seminars on Wellness as part of Graduate Studies student series.
+The theme of these partnerships or service learning activities to center primarily on advocacy and professional leadership. - Counseling faculty provided seminars on Wellness as part of Graduate Studies student series.
 These presentations focus on conceptualizing wellness as a holistic concept and creating a wellness lifestyle that can reduce stress, improve health and relationships, and improve overall wellbeing. - 4.
 The UNO Counseling Department will continue to develop our partnership with UNMC and, specifically, with the Behavioral Health Education Consortium of Nebraska (BHECN), a partnership that has provided, to date, 13 HRSA grant funded internships for UNO Counseling students. - 5.
 Counseling faculty will continue to build relationships with Omaha Police Department, Douglas County Corrections and Douglas County Sherriff's department with the goal of developing future research projects. - 6.
 Counseling faculty will continue to develop relationship with local non-profit A Time to Heal in order to complete anticipated collaborative research project.